Chrthegreat/Vanilla-Sampling-in-polytopes/README.md

 ** How to test your custom polytopes **

 If you check the polytopes.txt file, you will see that each polytope is defined in a specific way.
 Each polytope is represented by its inequalities in matrix form.
-First, the name of the polytope, then matrix A (the columns of A define the dimensions), then matrix b and lastly exaclty 10 stars *.
+First, the name of the polytope, then matrix A (the columns of A define the dimensions), then matrix b and lastly exactly 10 stars *.
 To define your own polytopes follow this format exactly.
-Add 10 * after the last polytope, the a name, then A: followded by the matrix elements split with , and then b: followed by the elemebts.
+Add 10 * after the last polytope, then a name, then A: followded by the matrix elements split with , and then b: followed by the elemebts.
 If done right, the polytope will appear in the main menu when you run main.

 ** Notes **